• Skip to primary navigation

 • Crack the extra egg and use it to rub on the edges of the pie crust.

-• Bake for 40 minutes, might need more time if you are using a 9 inch pie dish.
-After half way through start keeping an eye.
-Once the side gets firm but the center is a little wobbly take it off the oven and let it cool completely before you slice.
+• Bake for 40 minutes, might need more time if you are using a 9-inch pie dish.
+After halfway through, start keeping an eye.
+Once the side gets firm, but the center is a little wobbly, take it off the oven and let it cool completely before you slice.

-• In the mean time take out the autumn leaves from the freezer and rub egg wash on all of them.
+• In the meantime, take out the autumn leaves from the freezer and rub egg wash on all of them.
 Then bake at 400 F for about 15 minutes.

 • When you are ready to slice, prepare the pumpkin spiced whipping cream.
-Just add little amount of pumpkin spice and sugar and whip the heavy cream.
+Just add a little amount of pumpkin spice and sugar and whip the heavy cream.

 • Decorate the pie with whipped cream and the autumn leaves.